 Today, I was going to post a pretty roundup of great Valentine’s Day DIY gift ideas.
 Instead, I want to speak about my personal reaction and thoughts on Whitney Thore’s Huffington Post article and her viral video “Fat Girl Dancing”.

-I have never fat-shamed in my life.
+I have never been fat-shamed in my life.
 I find it completely unacceptable to judge anyone by their weight, especially having gone through it a significant part of my youth and even today when I’m healthy by any standards.
-So I want to clarify that this is not a fat shaming post – it’s a post on PCOS and how firmly I believe that it’s not an excuse for being unhealthy, based on my own experience.
+So I want to clarify that this is not a fat-shaming post – it’s a post on PCOS and how firmly I believe that it’s not an excuse for being unhealthy, based on my own experience.

 I too have Polycystic Ovarian Syndrome.